mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 servers needs 2 locks for majority, a cluster of 4 needs 3, and a cluster of 5 needs 3.
 This scheme is resistant against split-brain situations in the sense that multiple monitors cannot be primary simultaneously.
-However, a split may cause both monitors to consider themselves secondary, in which case a master server won't be detected.
+However, a split may cause both monitors to consider themselves secondary, in which case a primary server won't be detected.
 Also, if too many servers go down, neither monitor can claim lock majority.